 Part 1 of this four-part series reviewed the contrast between what Hogan's doctors said in the first two weeks following the accident and what his biographers wrote.
 Part 2 compares how Hogan's biographers portrayed the radical surgery undertaken in response to life-threatening blood clots and what Hogan's vascular surgeon actually said on the record.
+The other two parts are here: Part 3 Part 4

 THE BLOOD CLOTS AND VENA CAVA SURGERY